dotnet/docs-aspire/docs/extensibility/custom-resources.md

 2. `IResourceBuilder<MailDevResource>` is passed to the <xref:Aspire.Hosting.ResourceBuilderExtensions.WithReference%2A> which has a special overload which handles <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString> implementors.
 3. `WithReference` wraps the resource in a <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference> instance and the object is captured in a <xref:Aspire.Hosting.ApplicationModel.EnvironmentCallbackAnnotation> which is evaluated after the .NET Aspire application is built and starts running.
 4. As the the process that references the connection string starts .NET Aspire starts evaluating the expression.
 It first gets the <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference> and calls <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference.GetValueAsync>.
-5. The `GetValueAsync` method gets the value of the <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString.ConnectionStringExpression> property to get the <xref:Aspire.Hosting.ReferenceExpression> instance.
+5. The `GetValueAsync` method gets the value of the <xref:Aspire.Hosting.ApplicationModel.IResourceWithConnectionString.ConnectionStringExpression> property to get the <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression> instance.
-6. The <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference.GetValueAsync> method then calls <xref:Aspire.Hosting.ReferenceExpression.GetValueAsync> to process the previously captured interpolated string.
+6. The <xref:Aspire.Hosting.ApplicationModel.ConnectionStringReference.GetValueAsync> method then calls <xref:Aspire.Hosting.ApplicationModel.ReferenceExpression.GetValueAsync> to process the previously captured interpolated string.
-7. Because the interpolated string contains references to other reference types such as <xref:Aspire.Hosting.EndpointReference> they are also evaluated and real value substituted (which at this time are now available).
+7. Because the interpolated string contains references to other reference types such as <xref:Aspire.Hosting.ApplicationModel.EndpointReference> they are also evaluated and real value substituted (which at this time are now available).

 The <xref:Aspire.Hosting.ApplicationModel.IManifestExpressionProvider> interface is designed to solve the problem of sharing connection information between resources at deployment.
 Similarly to local development, many of the values necessary to configure the application can not be determined until the application is being deployed via a tool such as `azd` (Azure Developer CLI).